zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ### Event snapshots (optional)

 A Snapshot event is a special type of data change event (data operation) defined by Nakadi.
 It does not represent a change of the state of a resource, but a current snapshot of its state.
-It can be usefull to bootstrap a new consumer or to recover from inconsistencies between sender and consumer after an incident.
+It can be useful to bootstrap a new consumer or to recover from inconsistencies between sender and consumer after an incident.

 You can create snapshot events programmatically (using EventLogWriter.fireSnapshotEvent), but usually snapshot event